aharter/nomad-vault-docker-flask/README.md

-This is for setting up and running a secure (mTLS) Nomad Cluster with Vault as CA using self-signed certificates.
-While all of the clusters internal communication is secured, it is accessible externally over https only.
+Terraform for setting up and running a secure (mTLS) Nomad Cluster with Vault as CA using self-signed certificates.
+While the cluster's internal communication is secured the cluster is externally availble over http only to save Certificate hassle.
 Waypoint is used for deploying a sample Docker-Flask Web Application.
+You can access the Nomad- and Vault UI on their public IPs, see output.tf for details.

 Please note: This is not a production setup.

 Notes:

 2do:
 - TF: Save private key to AWS/ Vault Secrets